Undergraduate Degrees FAQ

 Visas, Insurance, and Travel |

 TAU is Israel’s largest and most comprehensive university and the #1 choice among Israeli students.
-We have over 125 schools and departments, nine faculties, and over 400 research labs –a truly interdisciplinary hub of academic excellence.
+With over 125 schools and departments, nine faculties, and more than 400 research labs, it offers a truly interdisciplinary academic environment.

-Our programs are designed to help you take advantage of the diverse learning experiences that the city of Tel Aviv has to offer.
-And if you are a self-motivated individual who actively seeks out opportunities for intellectual, personal, and practical growth, the sky over Tel Aviv is the limit.
+Our programs are also designed to take advantage of the diverse learning experiences that the city of Tel Aviv has to offer.
+For students who actively seek intellectual, personal, and professional growth, the sky over Tel Aviv is the limit.

 TAU is an accredited university with many partnerships in the United States.
 While our undergraduate degrees are three-year programs, they are equivalent to a four-year degree in the US and will be treated as such across North American universities.
 Moreover, TAU graduates are regularly accepted into top US graduate programs and work at major companies, including Google and Amazon.